carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > ## Definitions
 >
-> Preprocessing - text
+> Preprocessing - Anything done to a raw dataset before being used for analysis.
+> This can include transformations, format changes, de-noising, removal of poor-quality data, or adding in data that is missing.
 >
-> Missing values - text
+> Missing values - Parts of a dataset which are missing.
+Missing values can be imputed, using statistics to guess their value, or removed.
 >
-> Outliers - text
+> Outliers - Parts of a dataset which are significantly different from the rest.
+> Outliers can be caused by a true phenomenon or experimental error, in which case they may be removed or transformed to fit the rest of the dataset.
 >
-> Data normalization - text
+> Data normalization - Transforming a feature or set of features of a dataset so they have a certain set of properties.
+> An example would be changing a feature so that all of it's values are between 0 and 1, and/or changing its variance to be 1.
 {: .callout}

 Preprocessing data can include imputing __missing values__, checking the consistency of the data's features, choosing how to deal with any __outliers__, removing duplicate values, and converting all features into a format that is usable by a machine learning algorithm.